zincio/apidocs/source/includes/_products.md

 Using the realtime details call is identical to our [normal details call](#product-details) with the exception that `max_age` is ignored.

-If a realtime details call hits our cache the call does not count against your rate limit.
+If a realtime details call hits our cache, the call does not count against your real-time rate limit.

 ## Realtime Offers